ishaantewari/synthesizer-lab/README.md

 # synthesizer-lab
-An exploration in swiftui that delves into the physics behind soundwaves.
+An exploration in SwiftUI that delves into the physics behind soundwaves.

 ## Instructions
 ### Run the program: